thislight/hussar/wiki/how_it_works.md

 Then, when a new connection come from any "source" (you attach it to hussar instance by `:attach_source()`), the source will call `:add_connection()` of hussar instance.
 ````
-source get new connection -> hussar instance's :add_connection(new_connection) -> call handler (handler may return a thread) -> save descriptor
+source get new connection -> hussar instance's :add_connection(new_connection) -> call handler in executor -> set the connection managed
 ````
-A descriptor include the connection, the deadline, the binded thread related to the connection (return by handler) and the related frame (saves user values).

-Managing thread will scan the descriptors in each turn of scheduler's loop, wakeback the thread if connection need a wakeback (`connection:require_wakeback()`) and maintain the descriptors' list when is needed.
+Managing thread will walkthough the managed connections in each turn of scheduler's loop, wakeback the thread if connection need a wakeback (`connection:require_wakeback()`) and maintain the managed connections' list when is needed.

-Notice: managing thread only can wakeback the binded thread which included in descriptor, if you need to read something from connection out of hussar, `connection:read_and_wait()` will wakeback repeatly and check until the connection has data to return. `connection:read()` just yield and wait for wakeback from managing thread.
+Notice: managing thread only can wakeback the binded thread which binded to connection (`__binded_thread` can set automatically or manually.
+Hussar will set it to the executor thread when calling handler for one connection and set to `nil` when the running is end).
+Ff you need to read something from connection out of hussar, `connection:read_and_wait()` will wakeback repeatly and check until the connection has data to return. `connection:read()` just yield and wait for wakeback from managing thread.

-In most cases, managing thread will manage connection correctly, but sources can still do something on connection by themselves.
+In most cases, managing thread just do the most part of things on the HTTPConnections, sources should still do something on the raw connections by themselves:

+- Close raw connections if it's opened but no activities for a while
+- Walkthough inactive keep-alive connections, add to hussar when new data is recviced.

 ## HTTPUtil: HTTP Toolkit
 Hussar does not provide a "must use" implementation of HTTP, but there is a default library to deal with HTTP connection.
 It's `hussar.httputil`.